yjg30737/pyqt-openai/README.md

 The OpenAI model this package uses is the <a href="https://platform.openai.com/docs/models/gpt-3-5">gpt-3.5-turbo</a> model by default.
 You can use gpt-4 as well.

-Image generation feature(DALL-E) is also available.
+Image generation feature(DALL-E3) is also available.

 This is using <b>sqlite</b> as a database.